Huang-CL/Magrathea/docs/paper.md

 # Statement of need

-The code...
+Magrathea is more than a singular planet model, we built it as a platform for users to build their own planet models.

 At least a dozen research groups are now or have used Magrathea, these include...

+# Summary of the base code

+While in the next section we detail updates to the code, the base solver remains largely unchanged since `@Magrathea'.

 # Major updates in this version

-Since publishing the first verison of the code along with CITE, the capabilities, useability, and performance of Magrathea has all been significantly improved and expanded.
-We separate here lists of updates to functionality and to the materials/physics available for the model.
-(MIGHT BE BETTER WORKDING THAN THIS) The updates to functionality:
+Since publishing the first verison of the code along with `@Magrathea', the capabilities, useability, and performance of Magrathea has all been significantly improved and expanded.
+We separate here lists of updates to to the materials/physics available for the model and the functionality built into the software.

-- Input parameters for each mode are moved to input files with .cfg extensions
-- Reordering of the now 9 modes see table
-- Modular phase diagrams
-- P-T-rho-dt/dp tables
-- Secant Method composition solver
-- MCMC composition solver

 The updates to the model:
 - Upper mantle phases